nesmonde/new-cfg-project/README.md

-Here is another change to readme
+Here is another change to readme.